On the local structure of the Brill-Noether locus of locally free sheaves on a smooth variety: Introduction

 In \cite{he}, the infinitesimal study of the moduli space of coherent system on varieties was carried out, allowing a description of the tangent space and an obstruction space, see also \cite[Section 3]{bgmm}.

-On the other hand, in \cite{pardini} the authors generalised the Brill-Noether theory to line bundles on smooth projective varieties of dimension greater than one.
-They are able to prove non emptiness and find the dimension of the Brill-Noether loci of a curve $C$ over a smooth surface $X$ of maximal Albanese dimension, under the hypothesis that a properly defined Brill-Noether number is positive and under some mild additional assumptions.
+On the other hand, in \cite{pardini} the authors generalised Brill-Noether theory to line bundles on smooth projective varieties of dimension greater than one.
+They were able to prove non emptiness and find the dimension of the Brill-Noether loci of a curve $C$ over a smooth surface $X$ of maximal Albanese dimension, under the hypothesis that a properly defined Brill-Noether number is positive and under some mild additional assumptions.

 Finally, the general case of vector bundles on varieties of higher dimension is still quite mysterious.
 In \cite{costa}, the authors prove the existence of a Brill-Noether type stratification of the moduli spaces of stable vector bundles on a smooth projective varieties with fixed Chern classes under the assumption that all the cohomology groups of degree greater than one vanish.
 Some properties known in the classical Brill-Noether theory for line bundles on curves are expected to hold for the general case of vector bundles on higher dimensional varieties too.
-Many of them are known to experts but often there are not reference for them.
+Many of them are known to experts but often there is no reference for them.

 In this paper, we are interested in the infinitesimal deformations of a locally free sheaf $E$ of $\OO_X$-modules on a smooth variety $X$ that preserve at least a prescribed number of independent sections.
-We focus on the local study of the Brill-Noether loci, on all properties we can predict using deformation theory and we do not concentrate on its global structure.
+As a tool for this analysis we also study infinitesimal deformations of $E$ with a fixed subspace of global sections $U$.
+We focus on the local study of the Brill-Noether loci and of the moduli space of local system respectively, on all properties we can predict using deformation theory and we do not concentrate on its global structure.